Pregnancy Conditions to Watch Out For

 - This affects almost half of all pregnant women, especially in the third trimester.
 Veins in the rectal wall swell, bulge, and itch from pressure from your enlarging uterus starting around week 25, plus there’s increased blood flow to the pelvic area during pregnancy.
 They can also develop postpartum as a result of pushing during labor.
 Your doctor can help with remedies to lessen the discomfort from these which can linger after birth as well.

-- Pre-eclampsia is not a common condition, but because of its serious nature, it’s important to know what to watch for.
+- Pre-eclampsia is not a common pregnancy condition, but because of its serious nature, it’s important to know what to watch for.
 Early signs include high blood pressure and protein in your urine, which will be identified by your medical professional during prenatal appointments.
 Further symptoms can include swelling of feet, ankles, face, and hands, and visual disturbances including seeing stars.
 It is important to seek medical advice immediately if you suspect you have this condition or notice any of the symptoms as sometimes this condition can lead to complications and require treatment.